 Many instructions are useful, though not implemented on a particular computer.
-(Macro) definitions will implement them with several instructions (check what they are; some use registers!):
+Macro definitions will implement them with several instructions.
+On the PDP11, NEXT is a macro which assembles two words on the end of a code definition.
+The following macros are available for branching: